lihao0lihao/eCommerce-Tmall/README.md

 # eCommerce-Tmall
-Project management tasks, using springboot to simulate the entire Tmall site with frontend and backend end separation
+Using spring-boot to simulate the entire Tmall site with frontend and backend end separation

 ## Develop Environment